AaronKutch/NoetDevLab/README.md

 ```
 to get rust-analyzer to work. (find VSCode Settings and click the small "Open Settings (JSON)" icon in the top right).
 If this is not working, you can use the `nix_env.sh` script and extract just the `PATH` part and put that as the string following `"PATH":`.

-To install docker on CentOS like systems,
+(edit: on Fedora 44 you just need `docker-cli` and fix some permissions) To install docker on CentOS like systems,
 `sudo dnf install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin`
 `sudo systemctl enable --now docker`
 `sudo usermod -aG docker $USER` To enable usage without sudo